- Scope and Coverage

 Data cover selected cuts of beef, pork, and poultry, as well as eggs and dairy products.
 Price spreads are reported for last 6 years, 12 quarters, and 24 months.
-The retail price file provides monthly estimates for the last 6 months.
+The retail price file provides monthly estimates for the last 24 months.
 The historical file provides data since 1970.
+Data are national averages.

 |Retail prices||Average retail prices for the selected product as reported by BLS, measured in dollars per pound for meat, dollars per dozen for eggs, and dollars per gallon or carton for dairy products|

 |Retail value||The value of a weighted average of an animal’s retail meat cuts measured in cents per pound|